macmanes-lab/protocols/TagSeq.md

   - cycle: 9, 12, 15 cycles (for test PCR) 98°C, 30sec; 55°C, 30sec; 70°C, 30sec
   - end: 70°C, 2min; 4°C, hold

+****LK and AL used 65 degrees instead of 70 degrees for the cycling steps.
+Which is more appropriate?

 **MUST CONTINUE**

-#### 15) Cleanup (1.5x SPRI) to remove reaction buffer and PCR primers:
+#### 17) Cleanup (1.5x SPRI) to remove reaction buffer and PCR primers:

   - increase reaction to 40uL with sterile water
+****LK & AL did not add any water at this point (Shishkin says to increase to 25uL with water, but we already had 25 uL)
   - Add 1.5x reaction volume SPRI beads (60 uL) to the sample in new tubes, and mix up/down 10x
+****LK and & AL added only 37.5 uL of beads at this step (per Shishkin)
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
-  - Repeat 80% EtOH wash, and let air dry for 3min
+  - Repeat 80% EtOH wash, and let air dry for 3min (HOW MANY MINUTES??)
   - Elute off beads with 10 uL 1x low TE (10 mM Tris, 0.1M EDTA)

+#### 18) QC TEST for Cycle Determination
   - QC test PCR amplification on Agilent DNA HS chip
   - **NOTE:** Based on test results change the cycle number, if necessary, and set up more reactions to provide enough material to send for sequencing.
 Library should have smooth profile 200-500nt long; visible single bands, or a “shoulder” of larger products, indicate PCR artefacts.

 **PAUSE POINT**

-#### 16) PCR for Sequencing library
+#### 19) PCR for Sequencing library

-  - Choose the optimal PCR cycle # based on Bioanalyzer QC of test (step 15).
+  - Choose the optimal PCR cycle # based on Bioanalyzer QC of test (step 18).
   - Include a negative control (water) for each primer set
   - Make PCR Master Mix (3 rxns=2 libraries, half size +ve ctrl, half size -ve ctrl):